XWKate/xwang.github.io/_pages/about.md

 # About Me
 <span class='anchor' id='about-me'></span>

-I received my PhD degree in 2023.12 from Northwest University, under the supervision of [Prof. Dingyi Fang and Prof. Xiaojiang Chen].
+I received my PhD degree in 2023.12 from Northwest University, under the supervision of Prof. Dingyi Fang and Prof. Xiaojiang Chen.
 I am currently an postdoctoral in the School of Computer at Northwest University.

 # 🔎 Research Interests